FishcakeLab/Fishcake-Tokenomics/README.md

 Get an introduction to the Fishcake platform, including its purpose, the problems it solves, and how it benefits both businesses and consumers within the decentralized economy.
 - [Fishcake Introduction (PDF)](https://github.com/FishcakeLab/Fishcake-Tokenomics/blob/main/Fishcake%20Introduction.pdf)

-### 3. NFT Pass Introduction
+### 3. Fishcake NFT Pass Introduction
-Learn about the Fishcake NFT passes, their roles within the platform, and how they enhance user interaction and rewards.
-This guide is crucial for understanding how to engage with and benefit from NFTs on the Fishcake platform.
+Learn about the Fishcake NFT Event pass designs, their roles within the platform, and how they enhance user interaction and mining rewards.
+This guide is crucial for understanding how to engage with and benefit from NFT pass on the Fishcake platform.
 - [NFT Pass Introduction (PDF)](https://github.com/FishcakeLab/Fishcake-Tokenomics/blob/main/NFT%20PASS%20.pdf)